-4.1 Effective risk assessment and mitigation strategies are essential for ensuring the safety of civil aviation operations near or over active conflict zones.
-As the International Civil Aviation Organization (ICAO) continues to actively coordinate with the authorities concerned on matters which could impact flight safety, CAAM will continue to monitor the situation and will notify its aviation stakeholders accordingly should there be any development.
+- 4.1 CAAM advises against operating in the airspace of Tehran, Beirut, and Tel Aviv.
+Additionally, effective risk assessment and mitigation strategies are equally essential for ensuring the safety of civil aviation operations near or over active conflict zones. - 4.2 As the International Civil Aviation Organization (ICAO) continues to actively coordinate with the authorities concerned on matters which could impact flight safety, CAAM will continue to monitor the situation and will notify its aviation stakeholders accordingly should there be any development.